 Melikian, Souren.
 "The Art Market: The Confusion at Islamic Auctions."
 The International Herald Tribune p.
 7.

-Sotheby's, London.
-Catalogue of Islamic Arms and Armour, Glass, Textiles, Ceramics, Woodwork and Metalwork Qajar Enamels, Moghul Jades, Indian, Tibetan, Nepalese and South-East Asian Art.
-London: Sotheby's, London, 04/03/1978. p.
-34, no. 132, pl XXIII, ill.
+Sotheby Parke Bernet & Co.
+Catalogue of Islamic Arms and Armour, Glass, Textiles, Ceramics, Woodwork and Metalwork, Qajar Enamels, Moghul Jades, Indian, Tibetan, Nepalese and South-East Asian Art.
+London: Sotheby Parke Bernet & Co., 04/03/1978. p.
+34, no. 132, pl.
+XXIII.

-The Metropolitan Museum of Art, Stuart W. Pyhrr, and Helmut Nickel.
-MMA Notable Acquisitions 1975–1979 (1979), pp. 27–28, ill.
+Nickel, Helmut, and Stuart W. Pyhrr.
+"Arms and Armor."
+Notable Acquisitions 1975–1979 (1979), pp. 27–28, ill.

 Alexander, David, Stuart W. Pyhrr, and Will Kwiatkowski.
 Islamic Arms and Armor in the Metropolitan Museum of Art.
-New York: The Metropolitan Museum of Art, 2015. pp. 158-160, no. 59, ill.
+New York: The Metropolitan Museum of Art, 2015. pp. 158–60, no. 59, ill.

 Rivkin, Kirill, and Brian Isaac.
 A Study of the Eastern Sword.
 Mankato, U.S.: Dr. Kirill Rivkin, 2017. pp. 175–76, fig. 94.